Testing in high-dimensional spiked models: Introduction

-A type of the analysis performed in this paper has been previously implemented in the study of the principal components case by Onatski et al (2013).
-Our work extends theirs to the remaining four cases in James' classification of multivariate statistical problems.
+A type of the analysis performed in this paper has been previously implemented in the study of the principal components case by \cite{omh13}.
+Our work here identifies common features in James' classification of multivariate statistical problems and uses them to extend the analysis to the full system.
 One of the hardest challenges in such an extension is the rigorous implementation of the Laplace approximation step.
-With this goal in mind, we have developed asymptotic approximations to the hypergeometric functions $_{1}F_{1}$ and $_{2}F_{1}$ which are uniform in certain domains of the complex plane.
+With this goal in mind, we have developed asymptotic approximations to the hypergeometric functions $_{1}F_{1}$ and $_{2}F_{1}$ which are uniform in certain domains of the complex plane, Lemma \ref{1F1approximation}.

-A trivial observation that the solutions to equation (\ref{basic}) can be interpreted as the eigenvalues of random matrix $E^{-1}H$ relates our work to the vast literature on the spectrum of large random matrices.
-We refer the reader to Bai and Silverstein (2006) for a recent book-long treatment of the subject.
-Three extensively studied classical ensembles of random matrices are the Gaussian, Laguerre and Jacobi ensembles (see Mehta (2004)).
-However, only the Laguerre and Jacobi ensembles are relevant for the five scenarios for (\ref{basic}) that correspond to James' five-fold classification of multivariate statistical problems.
-This prompts us to search for a \textquotedblleft missing\textquotedblright\ class in James' system that could be linked to the Gaussian ensemble.
+The simple observation that the solutions to equation (\ref{basicJO}) can be interpreted as the eigenvalues of random matrix $E^{-1}H$ relates our work to the vast literature on the spectrum of large random matrices.
+Three extensively studied classical ensembles of random matrices are the Gaussian, Laguerre and Jacobi ensembles, e.g. \cite{meht04}.
+However, only the Laguerre and Jacobi ensembles appear in high-dimensional analysis of James' five-fold classification.
+This prompts us to look for a \textquotedblleft missing\textquotedblright\ class in James' system that could be linked to the Gaussian ensemble.

-Such a class is easy to obtain by taking the limit of $\sqrt{n_{1}}\left( H-I_{p}\right) $ as $n_{1}\rightarrow\infty,$ where $n_{1}$ and $p$ are $H$'s degrees of freedom and dimensionality, respectively.
-The corresponding statistical problem can be called \textquotedblleft symmetric matrix denoising\textquotedblright.
+Such a class is easy to obtain by taking the limit of $\sqrt{n_{1}}\left( H-\Sigma\right) $ with $\Sigma=I_{p}$ as $n_{1}\rightarrow\infty,$ for $p$ fixed.
+We call the corresponding statistical problem \textquotedblleft symmetric matrix denoising\textquotedblright (SMD).
 Under the null hypothesis, the observations are given by a $p\times p$ matrix $Z/\sqrt{p}$ with $Z$ from the Gaussian Orthogonal Ensemble.
-Under the alternative, the observations are given by $Z/\sqrt{p}+\Phi,$ where $\Phi$ is a deterministic symmetric matrix of low rank.
-We call this situation \textquotedblleft case zero\textquotedblright, and add it to James' classification.
-We derive the asymptotics of the corresponding log likelihood ratio and obtain the related asymptotic power envelope.
+Under the alternative, the observations are given by $Z/\sqrt{p}+\Phi,$ where $\Phi$ is a deterministic symmetric matrix of low rank, again of rank one for this paper.
+We add this \textquotedblleft case zero\textquotedblright to James' classification and derive the asymptotics of the corresponding log likelihood ratio and power envelope.